NiklasJonsson/gfx/notes.md

 ### Debugging the lights not showing up

 The scene is dark because no light hits the objects, it seems like.
 Why is light not hitting the objects?

+Solution: Make sure to write LightingData::n_lights.

+### Debugging the shadow flickering for spot light

+It seems like the matrix indices are wrong.

+Solution: Well yes, they were very wrong.

+### Shadow map for direction light is from incorrect angle

+The shadow map for directional light looks like the light is aligned with the flat plane that is the ground.